Sometimes your best and fastest buyer calls you BOSS. Is your HVAC business buyer on your payroll already?

 Owners and employees have very different thought processes.
 While the owner is looking to liquidate his or her most valuable asset (the business), the employee doesn’t understand this.
 They think that because they have worked in the business so long and have been instrumental in building it, they deserve it or at least at a discounted rate.

 Owners’ best-laid plans and intentions can be misunderstood, thus, creating a human resource problem.
+This is a downside of having your HVAC business buyer already on your payroll.

 In any case, you must have a business intermediary working with you to get the deal done.
 There are difficult conversations that need to be had about price negotiations, terms of the buyout, and who owns the accounts receivables.
 Trying to have these discussions on your own is asking for trouble.
 If it goes poorly, you may lose your best buyer and your best employee.